axodotdev/cargo-dist/book/src/reference/config.md

 If no scope is specified the package will be global.

-### package-cdylibs
+### package-libraries

 > since 0.19.0

-Example: `package-cdylibs = true`
+Example: `package-libraries = ["cdylib", "staticlib"]`

 This is an experimental feature.

-Whether to include C dynamic libraries in release archives.
-This is disabled by default, which means C dynamic libraries will still be built but will be excluded from release artifacts.
+Which kinds of libraries to include in release archives.
+This is disabled by default, which means libraries will still be built but will be excluded from release artifacts.

-When enabled, C dynamic libraries will be included in release artifacts but won't be installed by default.
-That can be enabled using the [install-cdylibs](#install-cdylibs) setting.
+When enabled, libraries will be included in release artifacts but won't be installed by default.
+That can be enabled using the [install-libraries](#install-libraries) setting.

 ### plan-jobs